ml-lab/ComputerVision-HW2/README.md

 ![ransac wall1 and wall3](results/wall3_ssift_affine_ransac_with_wall1.png)
 ![stitch wall1 and wall3](results/wall3_ssift_affine_stitch_with_wall1.png)
 Using SSIFT cannot produce good result, either.
+This is because of the big difference in the gradients.

 ### RANSAC and Stitching using Perspective and SSIFT
 bikes1 and bikes2